4chain-ag/simple-web-wallet/README.md

 # Simple WEB Wallet

 This React app is your starting point for hands-on exercises during the Bitcoin Satoshi Vision (BSV) workshops.
-Explore the power of Bitcoin SV as you work through the provided tools and features.
+Explore the power of BSV as you work through the provided tools and features.

 The app will allow you:
 - generate your key pair